 The best way to help the battery last longer is to keep everything clean and dry and protect the battery terminals from corrosion during the mowing season.
 When wintering over your lawn mower, disconnect the battery and store it in a clean, dry spot, preferably where it won’t freeze.
 Consider using a 12V float charger to keep it in optimum condition for the next season.

-Check out all the lawn and garden products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on the right lawn mower battery for your equipment, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.